MuhammadEssa25/django_backend/Readme.md

 Cannot access admin or seller features

-9. API Documentation
+📜 API Documentation

-Access the API documentation at http://127.0.0.1:8000/api/docs/ when the server is running.
+📌 Access the API documentation at http://127.0.0.1:8000/api/docs/ when the server is running.

-10. Troubleshooting
+🐞 Troubleshooting

+🔹 Common Issues & Fixes

-Python not recognized: Ensure Python is added to your PATH.
+Python not recognized?
+Ensure Python is added to your PATH.

-Package not found: Make sure your virtual environment is activated.
+Package not found?
+Make sure your virtual environment is activated.

-Database errors: Delete db.sqlite3 and migration files (except __init__.py), then run migrations again.
+Database errors?
+Delete db.sqlite3 and migration files (except __init__.py), then run migrations again.

-Permission issues: Run Command Prompt as Administrator.
+Permission issues?
+Run Command Prompt as Administrator.

-11. License
+📜 License

-This project is open source and available under the MIT License.
+This project is open-source and available under the MIT License.